 Where It’s Located

-- In colder climates: typically in the basement or lowest level, on a wall near the front foundation.
+- In colder climates: typically in the basement, near the front foundation wall.

-- In warmer regions: may be outside near the street or meter box.
+- In warmer areas: may be outside near the meter box or street.

-- Some homes have a meter valve and a house valve — know both.
+- Some homes have both a meter valve and a house valve.

 How to Shut It Off

-- Turn the valve clockwise (right) until it stops.
+- Turn valve clockwise (right) until it stops.

-- If it’s a lever handle, turn it so it’s perpendicular to the pipe.
+- Lever-style?
+Turn it so it’s perpendicular to the pipe.

 When to Use It

-- Going out of town (prevent frozen pipes or unnoticed leaks
+- Leaving town (prevents frozen pipes and unnoticed leaks)

 Part 2: Appliance-Specific Shutoff Valves